Central Limit Theorems for Stochastic Gradient Descent Quantile Estimators: Introduction

 \section{Introduction}

-One of the most essential methodologies in statistical learning is to estimate true parameters by minimizing an objective function.
-The rapid collection of increasingly massive datasets has posed a great challenge to traditional, deterministic optimization methods.
-Stochastic Gradient Descent (SGD), also known as the Robbins-Monro algorithm \cite{robbins1951stochastic}, has emerged as a leading approach to address this issue.
-With a diverse range of variations and modifications \citep{polyak1992acceleration,shamir2013stochastic,woodworth2020local,li_asymptotics_2024,zhong_probabilistic_2024}, it has become a standard tool in machine learning and artificial intelligence.
-The computation and storage efficiency due to the recursive nature of SGD make it well-suited for streaming data and sequential learning tasks.
-The statistical inference for stochastic approximation methods under smooth and strongly convex conditions has been systematically investigated \citep{Lij_2024}. \cite{polyak1992acceleration} and \cite{pflug1986stochastic} established the asymptotic normality of averaged SGD with decaying learning rate (step size) and the last iterate of SGD with constant learning rate.
+\IEEEPARstart{A} fundamental task in statistical learning is parameter estimation via the minimization of an objective function.
+The rapid collection of increasingly massive datasets has exposed the limitations of classical full-batch optimization methods.
+Stochastic Gradient Descent (SGD), also known as the Robbins-Monro algorithm (\cite{robbins1951stochastic}), has emerged as a leading approach to address this computational issue.
+With a diverse range of variations and modifications (\cite{polyak_acceleration_1992,shamir2013stochastic,kingma_adam_2014,li_asymptotics_2024,zhong_probabilistic_2024}), it has become a standard tool in machine learning and artificial intelligence.
+The computation and storage efficiency due to the recursive nature of SGD make it well-suited for streaming data and sequential learning tasks at scale.
+The statistical inference for stochastic approximation methods under smooth and strongly convex conditions has been systematically investigated (\cite{Lij_2024}).
+In their seminal works, \cite{polyak_acceleration_1992} and \cite{pflug_stochastic_1986} established the asymptotic normality of averaged SGD with the decaying learning rate (step size) and the last iterate of SGD with the constant learning rate.

-This paper focuses on the quantile estimation and inference for high dimensional data.
-Quantile estimation and regression have significant and broad applications across various fields such as survival analysis \citep{peng2008survival}, risk management \citep{Bardou2009,engle2004caviar}, registry studies \citep{ji2012quantile} and best-arm identification \citep{nikolakakis2021quantile}.
+This paper focuses on the online quantile estimation and inference with SGD, a single-pass algorithm.
+Quantile estimation and regression have significant and broad applications across various fields.
 Quantiles serve as more robust location parameters than the expectation since they are less susceptible to heavy-tailed distributions and outliers.
 Moreover, they offer a holistic and detailed perspective of the target distribution, allowing practitioners to tailor the model to their risk preferences and specific goals.